snort3/libdaq/modules/dump/README.dump.md

 to dump received packets to; it defaults to 'inline-in.pcap' if no argument is given.

+When running with multiple instances, the both the TX and RX output filenames will be mangled to start with the instance ID followed by an underscore.
+For example, the default TX output filename would be '2_inline-out.pcap' for the second instance.
+Both the TX and RX output filenames must be bare (no directory structure, relative nor absolute) in such a configuration.

 Requirements
 ------------
 * libpcap >= 1.0.0